npnelson3/DynamicCollimationMonteCarloPackage/README.md

 # Dynamic Collimation Monte Carlo package
 By Nick Nelson <npnelson3@gmail.com>

-To cite this package, please cite through Zenodo: https://doi.org/10.5281/zenodo.4088273
+For more informatin regarding the development of this package, please see: https://doi.org/10.1002/mp.14846 To cite this package, please cite through Zenodo: https://doi.org/10.5281/zenodo.4088273

 # Features